ess-dmsc/event-formation-unit/src/modules/timepix3/README.md

 ## Brief description
-This module responsible to initialize an EFU capable to process raw UDP stearm form timepix3 camera and EVR.
+This module responsible to initialize an EFU which capable to process raw UDP stearm comming form timepix3 camera and EVR.
 The EFU responsible to
 1. check validity for each data packet.
 1. match the proper pulse time to TDC time from camera
 1. calculate the TOF of each pixel according to pulse time